Eunice Caldwell Cowles: Career

 For ten years before her marriage, she was a pupil or teacher with Zilpah Grant or Mary Lyon.
-In 1834, she became the first principal of Wheaton Seminary at Norton, Massachusetts, leaving that position to filfill a promise made to Lyon to be her associate in the opening of Mt.
+In 1834, she became the first principal of Wheaton Seminary at Norton, Massachusetts, leaving that position to fulfill a promise made to Lyon to be her associate in the opening of Mt.
 Holyoke Seminary.

 While serving as teacher there, she made the acquaintance of Rev. John Phelps Cowles, marrying him October 16, 1838.
 She removed to Oberlin, Ohio with him, he being a professor of Hebrew at Oberlin College.
 They remained there until 1844.

 Returning to Ipswich in 1844, they served as joint presidents over Ipswich Seminary, her role including instruction and direction.
 Her area of specialization was Mathematics.
 The seminary was continued under the direction of the Cowles until 1876, when it was closed, advancing years of the couple compelling them to retire from active educational work.

 Personal life

 The Cowles had five children: three daughters and two sons.
 Mary Phelps Cowles Cummings, born in 1839, was the eldest child; she became a philanthropist.
 Roxana Caldwell Cowles was born in 1841, and upon her death, left Mary money, which Mary used to create a scholarship for Ipswich girls.
-John Phelps Cowles Jr was born in 1844; he married Sigourney Trask in Foochow, China and disappeared in Nicaragua on his final return trip from China to Massachusetts in 1893.
+John Phelps Cowles Jr was born in 1844; he married Sigourney Trask in Fuzhou, China and disappeared in Nicaragua on his final return trip from China to Massachusetts in 1893.
 Henry Augustine Cowles was born in 1846 and died a soldier in the Civil War in 1864.
 Susan Cowles was born in 1848.

 Cowles became a member of the First Congregational church when she was 13 years old, and for nearly 80 years, was affiliated with it.
 She was deeply interested in foreign missions and was one of the original members of the Sunday school.

 The Essex North Branch of the C.W.B.M. was organized in 1879, Cowles being prominent in its establishment.
 For three years, she served as president of the Branch.
 After she resigned the active duties, she was accorded the title of Honorary President of the Branch until her death.